WebKit/explainers/css-spatial/explainer.md

   </figure>

 - **`portal`**: Creates a *front spatial context* just like `spatial: page`, but also creates a *back spatial context* creating space behind the element, connected through a “portal” that coincides with the element's border rectangle.
   The portal acts like a window into this infinite, independent 3D world behind the page.
+  The opaque backdrop of this world is taken from the 'background-color' property, and it is lit as specified by a new 'environment-map' feature.
   Good for product viewers, 3D scenes, and immersive content.

   <figure style="max-width: 200px;">